 He decided he would retire when he reached 55, but his services continued to be needed, and he didn’t officially step down until 1987, at age 56, with 31 years of experience behind him at AmCan.
 “My wife Kaetie and I toured up and down the coast of Florida to choose a place to live in our retirement, and we settled on Englewood.
 It had everything we were looking for: beaches, golf, a freshwater lake for irrigating my plants, and friendly people,” says Juergen.

 But with such an early retirement age, Juergen wasn’t about to quit working.
-He has his own consulting firm: Kroos Associates, consultants in metal container manufacturing technology.
-His consulting work thus far includes clients in Brazil, the Dominican Republic, Ecuador, Peru, Honduras, India, Thailand, the Philippines, China, South Korea, Slovakia, Austria, Italy, Germany and Switzerland.
+He had his own consulting firm: Kroos Associates, consultants in metal container manufacturing technology.
+His consulting work included clients in Brazil, the Dominican Republic, Ecuador, Peru, Honduras, India, Thailand, the Philippines, China, South Korea, Slovakia, Austria, Italy, Germany and Switzerland.
 Not to mention the United States.

-In 2001 a serious bout with Guillain-Barré syndrome—an autoimmune disease that left him paralyzed from head to toe—sidetracked him for well over a year.
+In 2001 a serious bout with Guillain-Barre’ syndrome—an autoimmune disease that left him paralyzed from head to toe—sidetracked him for well over a year.
 “I could breathe and eat, but nothing else,” he recalls.
 He went through an arduous rehab regimen and is cured … mostly.
 A modest limp and the cane he carries are his reminders of those difficult days.
-His passions for golf and tennis have been victims of his ailment, but he has other pastimes now: his gardening, poker and bridge with friends, spending time with his three children and five grandkids—two of them lovely young adopted Chinese ladies.
+His passions for golf and tennis have been victims of his ailment, but he has other pastimes now: his gardening, poker and bridge with friends, spending time with his three children and five grandchildren, two of them lovely young adopted Chinese ladies.
 His wife Kaetie passed away a year ago, and at age 90 he has given up most of his consulting work.
 Yet companies still vie for his time and advice whenever they encounter trouble.

 After all, he is still “The King of Cans” to many around the globe.